aboutcode-org/vulnerablecode/README.rst

 The packages are identified using Package URL `PURL
 <https://github.com/package-url/purl-spec>`__ as primary identifiers rather than
 CPEs.
-This makes packeg queries more dpscific and more accurate to answer questions such as "Is package foo vulnerable to vulnerability bar?"
+This makes answers to questions such as "Is package foo vulnerable to vulnerability bar?"  much more accurate and easy to interpret.

 The primary access to the data is through a REST API.